 I had never heard of Evika Greenhouses but when I walked into our annual Garden & Leisure Exhibition 2019 (GLEE) it was the only product I really saw.
 A brand new greenhouse brand is always going to get my attention but the sense that this was not only new, but different, kept my focus.

-I knew straight away it was a quality product and the facts and fiction began to take shape after meeting Danny who walked me round.
+I knew straight away it was a quality product and the facts and fiction began to take shape after meeting Danny who walked me around.

 Firstly, Evika Greenhouses are a UK operation manufacturing in Milton Keynes, which is a great start.